knowsis/knowsis.github.io/README.md

 The Knowsis API allows developers to add Knowsis analytics to their website and applications.
 Knowsis sentiment data is derived from 1000s of online sources and is generated through our own proprietary machine learning algorithms.

-We make the sentiment of 100s of publicly traded assets (equities, commodities, indices, forex pairs) and non tradable assets (macro drivers, pre IPO companies etc) available, as well as providing social demographics of the type of people that are discussing each asset.
+We make the sentiment of 100s of publicly traded assets (equities, commodities, indices, forex pairs) and non tradable assets (macro drivers, pre IPO companies etc) available.

 ## Technical Overview

 Our API is accessible via HTTPS, is RESTful, and offers both JSON, XML and plain text response formats (find the schemas below).
 All data responses are UTF-8 encoded.